 Microscale Analytical Systems

-The main research focus of the Kutter group is the development of advanced analytical separation and sample preparation tools to gather (bio)chemical information for the potential benefit of pharmaceutical treatment and medical care.
+The main research focus of the Kutter group is the development of advanced analytical separation and sample preparation tools to gather (bio)chemical information for the potential benefit of pharmaceutical treatment and medical care, with a strong emphasis on implementing microfluidic solutions.

 Our research group provides analytical chemical tools for tackling many challenges in pharmaceutical and medical research, especially in situations where sample size is limited, where the molecules of interest are only present in small concentrations, or where a large number of sample needs to be processed in a short time frame.
 To enable this cutting-edge analysis we develop and apply technologies such as micro-nano engineering, microfluidics, and polymer science for next generation high-throughput workflows, e.g., in protein characterization, peptide analysis, drug transport studies, and drug delivery.